4d/docs/docs/WebServer/sessions.md

 ## Session implementation

-### How it works
+When [sessions are enabled](#enabling-sessions), automatic mechanisms are implemented, based upon a private cookie set by 4D itself: "4DSID".
+This cookie references the current web session.

-When [sessions are enabled](#enabling-session-mechanism), automatic mechanisms are implemented: in each web client request, 4D checks for the presence and the value of the private "4DSID" cookie.
-This cookie references the web session.
+1. In each web client request, the Web server checks for the presence and the value of the private "4DSID" cookie.

+2. If the cookie has a value, 4D looks for the session that created this cookie among the existing sessions; if this session is found, it is reused for the call.

-When the Web server receives a client request that does not correspond to an already opened session:
+2. If the client request does not correspond to an already opened session:

 - a new session with a private "4DSID" cookie is created on the web server
 - a new Guest `Session` object is created and is dedicated to the scalable web session.